Leotard: Men's leotards

 When Léotard created the maillot, it was intended for men.
-This style of leotard can be seen in early 20th-century photos of the circus strong man.
+This style of leotard can be seen in early 20th-century photos of the circus strongman.
 Men's leotards evolved along with the women's style, eventually resembling it, except that the men's version had a slightly lower-cut leg opening and a lower-cut front.

 Unlike their female counterparts, however, men's leotards come in two styles—with a full seated bottom or as a thong.
 The reason for this is apparent when worn with tights, such as in ballet, where lines created by the garment underneath the tights may be considered unsightly.
 A dance belt is also worn in such instances.

 Leotards are commonly worn by male dancers (particularly for ballet) and gymnasts.
 Leotard-like garments (often of the "biketard" or singlet type) are also often worn by men in sports such as rowing, wrestling, cycling, and running to maintain a tight fit and prevent the upper part of the clothing from running up.

 During the Dangerous World Tour, American superstar Michael Jackson wore a gold leotard.